 This all depends on what kind of experience you are looking for while in Bali, but I'm guessing since you're on a surf travel blog you want a real surf trip.

-- If you stay at a local homestay/ bungalow/ surf hostel, prices can be as low as £100 / $150 USD per month.
+If you stay at a local homestay bungalow or surf hostel, prices can be as low as $150 USD per month.

 I stayed at a set of bungalows owned by a local barman, named D.Abians house, located just up from Balangan beach on JL.Balangan road.

-Kuta has a great beach, shopping Kuta has a great beach, awesome shopping, and more bars/nightclubs than you could imagine—but it gets crowded in the dry season and is full of pissed up tourists.
+Kuta has a great beach, awesome shopping, and more bars and nightclubs than you could imagine—but it gets crowded in the dry season and is full of pissed up tourists.